Lcsamarasinghe/Packet-Sniffer/README.md

 Copy code
 python network_tools.py
 Dependencies
-Scapy:
+Scapy: For packet sniffing.
+Install using:

 bash
 Copy code
 pip install scapy
-Tkinter: Tkinter is included with Python by default.
-If it's missing, you can install it as follows:
+Tkinter: Tkinter comes bundled with Python, but if it's missing, you can install it using:

 On Ubuntu/Linux:

 bash
 Copy code
 sudo apt-get install python3-tk
-On Windows/macOS: Tkinter comes bundled with Python, so no installation is required.
+On Windows/macOS: Tkinter is included by default with Python, no installation is required.

-Usage
-Once the application starts, you will see the following options in the GUI:

-Start Sniffing: Begins capturing TCP/UDP packets.

-Stop: Stops the packet sniffing process.

-Clear Output: Clears both the packet table and the output text area.

-Packets will be displayed in the table with the following details:

-Protocol: TCP/UDP

-Source IP

-Destination IP

-Packet Length: Size of the packet in bytes